disruptiveplanets/AIME/apophis/data/scan-cad/readme.md

 ## April 29

 Had to kill the fits to run other things, but it's clear that degeneracy is a problem.
 Removed the + and - from main.py to avoid mistakes.

+## May 6

+Pushed today

+## May 9

+Pulled today.
+For some reason, lots of them failed.
+So I'm re-pushing those.
+Of those that succeeded, there are still some issues.
+So I'm working on that.